Kentucky Monthly: Kentuckian of the Year

-Winners of Kentucky Monthly's Kentuckian of the Year award include: Miss America 2000 Heather French Henry (1999), Heath High School-shooting survivor Missy Jenkins (2000), Drs.
+Winners of Kentucky Monthly's Kentuckian of the Year award include: Miss America 2000 Heather French Henry (1999), who has graced the cover four times, Heath High School-shooting survivor Missy Jenkins (2000), Drs.
 Layman Gray and Robert Dowling (2001), First Lady Judi Patton (2002), Kentucky's military (2003), KCTCS President Michael McCall (2004), author Wendell Berry (2005), Drs.
-A. Bennett Jenson and Shin-je Ghim (2006), and 11-year-old Michala Riggle (2008), who raised $200,000 for autism research selling beaded bracelets.
+A. Bennett Jenson and Shin-je Ghim (2006), and then 11-year-old Michala Riggle (2008), who raised $200,000 for autism research selling beaded bracelets.
 On December 26, 2008, Kentucky Monthly presented the Kentuckian of the Year Award to Riggle at a University of Louisville basketball game.
-In attendance was Muhammad Ali, who made a contribution to Riggle's charity.
+In attendance was three-time heavyweight boxing champion Muhammad Ali, who contributed to Riggle's charity.
 As of March 1, 2008, Riggle had raised nearly $500,000 and was later a guest on The Ellen DeGeneres Show.

-Academy Award-winning actor George Clooney took the honor in 2009 and Medal of Honor recipient Dakota Meyer was named Kentuckian of the Year for 2011.
+Academy Award-winning actor George Clooney took the honor in 2009, and Medal of Honor recipient Dakota Meyer was named Kentuckian of the Year for 2011.
 University of Louisville athletics director Tom Jurich received the award in 2013 after guiding 10 different Cardinal teams to Top-25 rankings in 2013, including the men's basketball team, which won the NCAA Championship, and the women's basketball team, which played in the championship game.
 Harlan's Jordan Smith won the honor for 2015 following his championship on NBC's The Voice.